What should one do after MCAT?

 Take Time to Reflect:

-If you want to do well on the MCAT, it’s essential to study and prepare and take time to reflect.
-Reflection allows you to process and internalize what you have learned, improve your understanding and retention of the material, and identify areas for improvement.
 Set aside time each day to review, ask yourself questions, and consider how concepts relate.
 Taking breaks to rest and recharge can prevent burnout and improve focus.
 You can succeed on the challenging MCAT with the right mindset and approach.

 Consider a Gap Year: